Adiba1604041/portfolio/README.md

  ◯ Insights into Opinion Mining in Bengali: A Deep Learning Approach to Multi-class Sentiment Analysis of Facebook Comments

- ◯ CONFER: A Blood Donation Recommendation System
+ ◯ A Website to Facilitate Driver Hiring Process